soheil555/kwildb-query-builder/README.md

 # KwilDB-Query-Builder

-A SQL query builder for KwilDB.
+- A SQL query builder for KwilDB.

-Built on top of [Knex.js](https://knexjs.org/).
+- Built on top of [Knex.js](https://knexjs.org/).

-> Readme is under development.
-Please come back later.
+- Built-in typescript support